leagman1/vcl-info-site/README.md

 To create a new season, follow these steps:

 1. Create the folder structure for the season:
-    - Season [NUMBER, ascending from last season]
+    - Season [Number, ascending from last season]
         - Match data
-            - Week [NUMBER, according to schedule.json, starting at 1]
+            - Week [Number, according to schedule.json, starting at 1]
-                - Match [NUMBER, according to schedule, starting at 1]
+                - Match [Number, according to schedule, starting at 1]
                 - ..repeat Match
             - ..repeat Week till end of schedule.json
 2. Add all necessary files: